What is the Pegan Diet? Benefits, Pros and Cons of the Pegan Diet

 Fruits and Vegetables

-The Pegan diet emphasizes a plant-forward approach, with fruits and vegetables comprising approximately 75% of your total diet.
-Choose low-glycemic options like berries and non-starchy vegetables to help manage blood sugar levels.
+The Pegan diet emphasizes a plant-forward approach, with fruits and vegetables making up approximately 75% of your total food intake.
+Choose fruits and veggies with a low glycemic load, such as berries and non-starchy vegetables, to help manage blood sugar levels.

-If you have already achieved healthy blood sugar control before starting the diet, you can include small amounts of starchy vegetables and fruits.
+If you have already achieved healthy blood sugar control before starting this diet, you may include small amounts of starchy vegetables and sugary fruits in moderation.

 The Pegan diet discourages the consumption of conventionally raised meat and eggs.
-Instead, focus on grass-fed, grass-finished beef, poultry, and pasture-raised eggs.
+Instead, focus on grass-fed and grass-finished beef, lamb, poultry, and eggs.

-• Whole Grains: Black rice, quinoa, buckwheat, millet, teff, etc.
+• Grains: Black rice, quinoa, buckwheat, millet, and teff are preferred choices.

-• Legumes: Lentils, chickpeas, black beans, kidney beans, etc.
+• Legumes: Lentils, chickpeas, black beans, and pinto beans are good options.

-Keep in mind that per meal, grain servings should not exceed 125 grams, and legume servings should not exceed 75 grams.
+Keep in mind that per meal, grain portions should not exceed 125 grams, and legume portions should not exceed 75 grams.

 Healthy Fats

-The Pegan diet encourages the consumption of healthy fats from specific sources, such as:
+The Pegan diet promotes the consumption of healthy fats from specific sources, including:

-• Avocados and Olives: Cold-pressed avocado and olive oils are acceptable.
+• Avocados and Olives: Avocado oil and cold-pressed olive oil are excellent choices.

 Foods to Avoid